switux/EcoStation/README.md

 ## STATUS & DEVELOPMENT

-This is version 1.0 of the project. **It is still work in progress.**
+This is version 1.0 of the project.

 The things that might be improved in v1.1 are: